jrheard/blog/python/passwords.md

 print(len("jfioaewofweijaewiof8a9wef"))
 </code></pre>

-One other thing: passwords should not contain your name or your student ID.
+One other thing: passwords **should not contain your name or your student ID**.
 So if my first name is `"JR"`, my last name is `"Heard"`, and my student ID is `12345`, then these are all bad passwords:

 * CarlsjR1234.
 * 5YaHeArD!